sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-footer/index.md

 ### Next: start testing your marketplace – and build your own!

 We're done with the setup!
-It's time to start using your sauna marketplace.
+It's time to start using your bike marketplace.
 Click "View your marketplace" on the top left in the sidebar and start browsing your site.
 You can try signing up as a new user, creating some listings, and then signing up as another user, doing